uQr/cordova-docs/articles/performance/cost-cordova.md

  </tr>
 </table>

-While we don't have an app for comparing a full-featured app implemented both natively and with Cordova across all three platforms, we thought comparing a native app across the platforms was a data point worth keeping in mind.
-Note in the table below, Android ran higher and iOS ran lower.
-I launched the Facebook app, loaded the news feed, my profile page, and recorded the memory usage.
+While we haven't compared a full-featured app implemented both natively, and with Cordova across all three platforms, we did compare a native app across the platforms.
+This is a data point worth keeping in mind.

+In the table below, you'll see that Android consumed more memory and iOS consumed less.
+To obtain these numbers, we launched the Facebook app, loaded the news feed, a profile page, and then recorded the memory usage.

 <table>
 <tbody><tr>